 Without appropriate climate finance, climate action in most of the adversely affected countries is impossible; mobilisation of the $100bn Roadmap therefore needs to be urgently accelerated to deliver the means to achieve impact in vulnerable communities.
 Conservative estimates indicate that globally, $300bn is spent each year on fossil fuels subsidies, wouldn’t this money be better spent on climate action?

 In reaching the collective goal of $100bn in climate financing, global donors must ensure that there is an appropriate balance of different forms of financing available for the range of adaptation and mitigation activities necessary to achieve the Paris Agreement goals.
-However, current estimates suggest that just 27% of Green Climate Fund (GCF) finance is directed towards adaptation, with the balance still skewed towards mitigation.
+However, current estimates suggest that financing for adaptation action is still skewed towards mitigation.
 Moreover, the vast majority of mitigation financing is received by middle income countries (MICs), not the least development countries (LDCs).
 Practical Action asks: is this the best use of limited climate finance?